Monday, December 1, 2008

 Required Software for 6.1 :

 NetBeans IDE runs on the J2SE (Java SE Development Kit) JDK 5.0 Update 14 and higher (including JDK 6.0), which consists of the Java Runtime Environment plus developer tools for compiling, debugging, and running applications written in the Java language.
+You can download the JDK for your platform from one of the sites listed below:

 Note: You can download archived versions of the JDK at http://java.sun.com/products/archive/index.html.